Anh-KNguyen/Advance-Python/README.md

     Lambda lets you define a function as an expression and can also be passed into a function.

+Currying

+    Currying arguements is where you return a function that takes another parameter, rather than having multiple parameters in one function.

+    In a sense, it lazily evaluates parameters of a function.

 Functions

     Functions can be assigned to variables and you can invoke a function call on that variable.